 7x Shure SM57 (3 w/ drum mounting hardware)

 3x Sennheiser e604

 A good selection of mic stands, cables, adapters, clips etc.

 2x Radial AV2 PC/IPOD/line input 2 Passive 2 channel DI

 Stage Dimensions: 16′ wide, 12′ long, 2.5′ high w/ swanky sound padding behind performers.
 We also have a large mounted projector screen behind performers.

-All bands are responsible for any and all equipment due to damages caused by band negligence.
+Bands are responsible for any and all damages to equipment due to band and/or touring sound engineer negligence.

 Predating the existence of the city of Durham, The settlement of Pinhook was established in the early 1800’s near the later Durham train Station.
 In the 1850’s, Pinhook was granted its spirits license and started a grog shop in an area already teaming with “questionable characters,” as one Trinity College student wrote in 1906.

 “Besides being a favorite stopping-place for the wagoners, Pinhook was known for miles around.
 Its fame spread as far as twelve or fifteen miles northwest, as may to this day be learned from the old inhabitants of the country communities, and even the students of the University at Chapel Hill had the habit of coming over when they wished to go off on a lark.
 It was known as a place of brawls and rough-and-tumble fights, drinking, gambling and other forms of amusement, where the natives and visitors met to have a rough, roaring, and to them, glorious time.”

 A story in the Hillsborough newspaper in 1871 described the early character of the neighborhood.
 “There is a place called Pin Hook… and it is remarkable for a race that was run there many years ago by a man and a woman.
 They wore no clothes and ran for a quart of liquor.”